Kapha winter wellbeing guide

 Kapha will benefit from more stimulating exercise that gets the blood flowing.
 Yoga postures that are more stimulating and invigorating such as the sun salutations and cat pose can be especially helpful

 Herbs that help to reduce kapha include those that are considered slightly more stimulating and heating.
-Try Pukka's Wholistic™ Turmeric and After Dinner supplements to revive the digestion and keep cold and damp accumulations at bay.
-Pukka's Womankind supplement helps keep a kapha regulated and in-balance without cooling the body down.
-Partner these with warming, reviving teas Three Ginger, Three Cinnamon, After Dinner, Ginseng Matcha Green, Revitalise and Turmeric Gold.
+Try turmeric or ginger supplements to revive the digestion and keep cold and damp accumulations at bay.
+Partner these with warming, reviving teas Three Ginger, Wild apple and cinnamon and Ginseng Matcha Green.

 Don't know your dosha?
 Take our dosha to find out.